 Reviewing an app’s security details

-In addition to permissions in Slack, admins also want to trust the app developer’s security practices.
+In addition to permissions in Slack, you also want to trust the app developer’s security practices too.
 Developers can now feature their security and compliance details in a new tab in their App Directory listing, from SOC and HIPAA compliance certificates to data retention policies and more.

 Instead of searching across disparate resources, you can access critical security and compliance details about an app in one place, directly from Slack’s App Directory.